It's Fall BBQ Season! What's Grilling?

 Once you have the right charcoal for your needs, smoking can become a fun and rewarding experience.
 With these products, you can dramatically improve your chance of success.
 By learning what makes a particular type of charcoal perfect for a particular application, you can also start gathering the experience that can ultimately make you a master of the BBQ pit.

-For small smokers and large, basic or premium, the right kind of charcoal is an essential component for tasty cooking.
+The right kind of charcoal is essential for tasty cooking, whether for small or large smokers, basic or premium.
 With these candidates for the best charcoal for smoking, it is hard to go wrong.

 Leave a Comment